bcgov/NotifyBC/docs/docs/config/database.md

 # Database

-By default _NotifyBC_ uses in-memory database backed up by file in _/server/database/data.json_ for local and docker deployment and MongoDB for OpenShift deployment.
-To use MongoDB for non-OpenShift deployment, add file _/src/datasources/db.datasource.local.json_ with MongoDB connection information such as following:
+By default _NotifyBC_ uses in-memory database backed up by file in _/server/database/data.json_ for local and docker deployment and MongoDB for Kubernetes deployment.
+To use MongoDB for non-Kubernetes deployment, add file _/src/datasources/db.datasource.local.json_ with MongoDB connection information such as following:

 ```json
 {